CEOs and company executives share their thoughts on graphite market trends in 2019 and the graphite forecast for 2020.

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Energizer Resources, Focus Graphite and Leading Edge Materials are clients of the Investing News Network.
+Editorial Disclosure: Leading Edge Materials is a client of the Investing News Network.
 This article is not paid-for content.

 The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.